ezsystems/BehatBundle/doc/running_tests.md

 bin/ezbehat --profile=profileName --suite=suiteName
 ```

 Running Behat feature files in parallel (on the available number of CPUs) is the default option when mode is not specified.
-See the scipt documentation for more examples.
+See the script documentation for more examples.

 ## Existing test profiles and suites

-By convention profiles and suites are defined in `behat_suites.yml` file in each bundle, if they exist.
+By convention profiles and suites are defined in the `behat_suites.yml` file in each bundle, if they exist.
 See [BehatBundle suites](../behat_suites.yml) and [AdminUI suites](https://github.com/ezsystems/ezplatform-admin-ui/blob/1.5/behat_suites.yml) for examples.

-In order to run them you should execute:
+In order to run them, execute:
 - `bin/ezbehat --profile=behat --suite=examples` (BehatBundle usage examples)
 - `bin/ezbehat --profile=adminui --suite=adminui` (all AdminUI tests)

-## Prewieving browser tests
+## Previewing browser tests

 The Selenium Server container comes with VNC server that allows you to preview browser tests when they're running.
-It's running on port 5900 and is protected by password `secret`.
+It runs on port 5900 and is protected by password `secret`.

 See [Docker Selenium documentation on debugging](https://github.com/SeleniumHQ/docker-selenium#debugging) for more details.